JohnLCaron/egk-ec-mixnet/README.md

 ####  verify-decryptions

 * Verify the proofs in the decrypted serial numbers and decrypted ballots.
-  If the original, plaintext ballots are available, compare the ballot decryptions to the originals.
+  If a digital copy of the paper ballots are available, compare the ballot decryptions to the originals.

 ## Directory file layout (strawman)